maxehnert/Front-end-Developer-Interview-Questions/Answers/code.md

 // each time the function is called, it goes back and runs through it incrementally getting smaller and smaller each time
 // stops at 2
 ```
-So why use this?
-Well it's less lines of code, and it's more efficient.
-According to `console.time()` it's 2.2x faster to run this recusively.